-7. Members of the Board of the Directors
+8. Members of the Board of the Directors

-7.1.Essential Standards
+8.1.Essential Standards

-- 7.1.1.
-All directors shall make decisions objectively in the interests of the Company. - 7.1.2.
-Non-executive directors shall scrutinize the performance of management in meeting agreed goals and objectives and monitor the performance report. - 7.1.3.
-Non-executive directors shall constructively challenge and help develop strategic proposals for the Company. - 7.1.4.
+- 8.1.1.
+All directors shall make decisions objectively in the interests of the Company. - 8.1.2.
+Non-executive directors shall scrutinize the performance of management in meeting agreed goals and objectives and monitor the performance report. - 8.1.3.
+Non-executive directors shall constructively challenge and help develop strategic proposals for the Company. - 8.1.4.
 Non-executive directors shall satisfy themselves of the integrity of financial information and financial controls as systems of risk management.

-7.2.
+8.2.
 Minimum Qualifications of Directors

-- 7.2.1.
+- 8.2.1.
 Directors sitting on the Board shall be possessed of the necessary skills, competence and experience, in terms of management capabilities preferably in the field of insurance or insurance-related disciplines.
 At least one (1) non-executive director must have prior working experience in the insurance industry.
-In view of the fiduciary nature of insurance obligations, directors shall also be persons of integrity and credibility. - 7.2.2.
-Every director shall own at least one (1) share of the capital stock of the Company whose share should be in his name and recorded in the books of the Company. - 7.2.3.
-Each director shall be at least twenty-five (25) years of age at the time of his election. - 7.2.4.
-At least a college graduate or has at least five (5) years of experience in business. - 7.2.5.
-Each director must have attended a special seminar on corporate governance for board of directors conducted by a training provider accredited by the Insurance Commission. - 7.2.6.
-Must be fit and proper for the position of a director of the Company, taking into account the following factors: integrity/probity, competence, relevant education/training (e.g. financial literacy), physical and mental fitness, diligence, knowledge and experience. - 7.2.7.
-The Board may establish a fixed retirement policy for directors.
+In view of the fiduciary nature of insurance obligations, directors shall also be persons of integrity and credibility. - 8.2.2.
+Every director shall own at least one (1) share of the capital stock of the Company whose share should be in his name and recorded in the books of the Company. - 8.2.3.
+Each director shall be at least twenty-five (25) years of age at the time of his election. - 8.2.4.
+At least a college graduate or has at least five (5) years of experience in business.